Updated: May 2

 * In the spirit of transparency, I am on the Expert Council of the Future-Fit Business Benchmark.
 This is a pro bono role, the benchmark is free to use, and the Future-Fit team had no idea I was going to write this.

-A bit of voiceover
+A bit of voiceover for the video

 On the left are clear categories, a simple pie chart, tidy boxes into which we have done our best to organize everything – in three primary colours.
 This mechanistic way is not working – it’s harming us – and so it is ending, disintegrating and giving way to a new way.
 The new reality towards which we are moving has a spiral at its beginnings – a nod to the golden ratio – and then evolves onwards, being a dynamic living system.
 It is followed by an exponential explosion of interconnected life forms, entities, disciplines and ideas, a sort of everythingness made up of the primary ingredients from the left (though many of the old ways simply don’t cross the divide as the new emerges on the right).